-I recently had the opportunity to play a real 1960 Sunburst Les Paul thanks to Matthieu Lucas, a French collector.
+I recently had the opportunity to play a real 1960 Sunburst.
 It gave me the idea to read again The Beauty of the Burst, a book I received a while ago.
 My first reading was more concentrated on the great pictures of the book, you can really spend hours gazing at all those beauties.
-My second reading was geared toward the text part of the book where you can get tons of information about the history of the Les Paul, its characteristics, the way it's builts, its evolution from 1952 until 1960 and many more.
+My second reading was geared toward the text part of the book where you can get tons of information about the history of the Les Paul, its characteristics, the way it's built, its evolution from 1952 until 1960 and many more.

 The Beauty of The Burst - Book Review

 - The super high quality of the pictures taken in the same format and light conditions